localgovdrupal/localgov_base/README.md

   }
 ```

-If you need to add any CSS overides, you can create custom CSS files for these and then a library/libraries to attach them to your components.
+If you need to add any CSS overrides, you can create custom CSS files for these and then a library/libraries to attach them to your components.

 ## Automated CSS Coding Standards
 To make sure we follow Drupal's CSS coding standards (without having to think about it), there is a handy `npm` script to automatically scan and fix any CSS coding standards violations.